-During 2008, a number of lenders either terminated their captive arrangements with us (in a termination, the arrangement is cancelled, with no future premium ceded and funds for any incurred but unpaid losses transferred to MGIC) or placed them into run-off (in a run-off, no new loans are reinsured by the captive but loans previously reinsured continue to be covered, with premium and losses continuing to be ceded on those loans).
-Together, the captives terminated or placed into run-off represented 17.1% of our flow new insurance written that was subject to captive arrangements in 2007.
-We anticipate that additional lenders may decide to terminate their captive arrangements with us or place them into run-off.
+In September 2008 we announced that effective January 1, 2009 we will no longer cede new business under excess of loss reinsurance treaties with lender captive reinsurers.
+Loans reinsured through December 31, 2008 will run off pursuant to the terms of the particular captive arrangement.
+Quota share reinsurance arrangements are not affected by this announcement.
+During 2008, a number of our captive arrangements have either been terminated (in a termination, the arrangement is cancelled, with no future premium ceded and funds for any incurred but unpaid losses transferred to MGIC) or placed into run-off (in a run-off, no new loans are reinsured by the captive but loans previously reinsured continue to be covered, with premium and losses continuing to be ceded on those loans).